 - Card-Carrying Villain: The Mausoleum of Nemesis has plaques on the wall bearing the inscription "Dedicated to Nemesis and His Great Evil".

 - Convection Schmonvection: Walking between or even brushing against walls made of lava or fire does no harm.
-Maybe it's because your character is such a powerful wizard.

 - Damage-Sponge Boss: Nemesis, especially in the first game before he starts cloning himself.
 He takes more hits than anyone else and shoots for more damage and... well, there's no "and".